Seller SKU on Amazon

 - Optimize for automation: When creating a seller SKU on Amazon, ensure it can easily be integrated into your inventory management software or e-commerce platform.

-- Don’t use misleading characters: Avoid using characters that can be easily confused, such as I, O, or Z, as they may complicate SKU tracking.
+- Don’t use misleading characters: Avoid using characters that can be easily confused, such as I, O, or Z, as they may complicate seller SKU Amazon tracking.

 - Consider product categories: Organizing your Amazon SKUs by category can simplify inventory tracking and make it easier to maintain stock levels.